Chengde Hebei, China Travel Guide

 Chengde sometimes hosts local agricultural festivals or market events featuring food.

-These are commonly smaller, community-focused events.
+These are generally smaller, community-focused events.

 A comforting and nutritious porridge made from millet.